 They continued selling shisha to the public despite earlier warnings from Tower Hamlets council health inspectors, magistrates heard.

-Environmental health officers raiding the basement premises discovered 30 people smoking shisha pipes.
-An electricity supply had been rigged up near water mains to wash the shisha pipes, magistrates heard.
+Environmental health officers found customers smoking shisha pipes.
+An electricity supply had been rigged up near water mains to wash the shisha pipes, the court was told.